cristianadam/SetupHunter/README.md

 # SetupHunter
-Easy setup of [Hunter Package Manager](https://github.com/cpp-pm/hunter) via [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html)
+Easy setup of [Hunter Package Manager](https://github.com/cpp-pm/hunter) via [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html).

+The project will download the latest [HunterGate.cmake](https://github.com/cpp-pm/gate), and the latest [packages archive release](https://github.com/cpp-pm/hunter/releases/) so that the project is easy to setup and always up to date!

 # Usage